avijha98/clappy/README.md

 # clappy
-A version of flappy bird
+A version of flappy Bird